MaximeMichaud/kvs-conversion-server/README.md

 ## Compatibility

 Docker Dependency: This script requires Docker to be installed and functioning on your system.
 Docker provides the necessary isolation and environment consistency to run the conversion software reliably.
+The script will automatically check if Docker is installed on your system.
+If it is not found, you will be prompted to install Docker using the official installation script.
+Please note that installing Docker may require virtualization to be enabled on your system and administrative (root) privileges to install the Docker package.

 System Architecture: The script and its dependencies have been tested exclusively on amd64 architectures.
 Ensure your system complies with this specification to guarantee compatibility.